charlesmchen/WeView2/README.md

 * WeView2 is an alternative to [iOS's built-in Auto Layout Mechanism](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Articles/Introduction.html).
 * WeView2 builds on iOS's existing sizing and layout mechanisms.
 WeView2 is compatible with any properly implemented UIViews without any modifications.
 * WeView2 draws on the concepts and vocabulary used by HTML and CSS layout (ie. margins, spacing, alignment, etc.).
-* WeView2 takes advantage of ARC and blocks and requires a minimum of iOS 5.
+* WeView2 takes advantage of ARC and blocks and is compatible with iOS 5 and later.
 * WeView2 is available under a permissive license (see below).
-* WeView2 is available under a permissive license (see below).

-## Design philosophy
+### Design philosophy

 * Leverage existing understanding of HTML and CSS: container-driven, declarative layout.
 * Strive to be lightweight.
 Stay focused on solving a single problem.
 Add no third-party dependencies.
 Play nicely with other layout mechanisms.